KDE/digikam-doc/import_tools/advanced_import.rst

 yyyy                    The year as four digit number (eg. 2012)
 ======================= =============================================================================================================================================================================

 All other input characters will be treated as text.
+Using a path separator in a custom date format will create nested sub-albums.
 Any sequence of characters that are enclosed in singlequotes will be treated as text and not be used as an expression.
 Examples, if date is 20 July 1969:

 ======================= =============================================================================================================================================================================
 Options                 Description
 ======================= =============================================================================================================================================================================
 dd.MM.yyyy              20.07.1969
-ddd MMMM d yy           Sun July 20 69
+ddd MMMM d yy           Sun July 20 69 yyyy/MM/dd              1969/07/20
 'Photo shot on ' dddd   Photo shot on Sunday
 ======================= =============================================================================================================================================================================